Swapnull/logs/README.md

 ######Format
 	logs insert -f [name] -l "[log]"
-	logs insert --file [name] --log "[log]" where [name] is the tile of the file where [log] is the log to be added
+	logs insert --file [name] --log "[log]" where [name] is the title of the file

+where [log] is the log to be added
 ######Examples